fkarimzadeh6/CX4240_project/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Problem Definition and Motivation:
 During  the  past  decades,  a  great  body  of research   has   been   devoted   to   automatic   sleep   stage scoring using the electroencephalogram (EEG).
+  - Automatically and accurate classification of sleep stages from EEG signals are critical due to the fact that these information will be used for dioagnosing different sleep disorders.
+  - Moreover, manual sleep scoring is a time-consuming process for an expert which is prone to human error.
-Automatically and accurate classification of sleep stages from EEG signals are critical due to the fact that these information will be used for dioagnosing different sleep disorders.
-However, the results are not yet satisfactory to be used as a standard procedure  in  clinical  studies.
-In  this  project, we have investigated different machine learning algorithms to automatically classify sleep stages and compared the results.
+  However, the results are not yet satisfactory to be used as a standard procedure  in  clinical  studies.In  this  project, we have investigated different machine learning algorithms to automatically classify sleep stages and compared the results.

 - Bulleted
 - List